Women's Participation in Open Source Software: A Survey of the Literature: Results

+The literature presents different statistics for women's representation in OSS, which were measured in different ways, at different moments, and considering different sets of projects.
+We collected these results to provide a comprehensive view of the state of women's participation.
+Organizing data obtained from different sources may provide researchers with an expanded view of the phenomenon under study, prompting new insights and allowing for further discoveries~\cite{robles2014floss}.
+Additionally, analyzing women's representation at different time periods can help us understand the evolution of gender imbalance.
+Understanding the characteristics (e.g., education level, family status, diversification of projects, time to volunteer, tenure) can help communities and researchers refine their strategies to attract profiles of women who still do not participate and retain those who currently contribute to OSS.

-The primary studies identified women participation using a variety of methods, including mining software repositories and mailing lists and analyzing demographics from OSS surveys and mentorship programs.
-Table~\ref{tab:frequency} summarizes the frequency reported by the primary studies.
+Several primary studies quantified women's participation using various methods, including mining software repositories and mailing lists, surveys, and participation in mentorship programs.
+Table~\ref{tab:frequency_new} summarizes the frequency of women's participation reported by the primary studies.